This course is open for applications.

 - Key fact:

-On this course, you will learn all about fashion textile design: from designing and manufacturing fabrics through to garments and fashion related products.
-You will explore and develop concepts using technologies including digital print, digital embroidery and smart textiles.
-Alongside, you will celebrate the disciplines of fashion design and traditional craftsmanship through making garments, accessories and other fashion products.
-To help translate your ideas from 2D to 3D, you will develop pattern cutting skills throughout the course.
+Explore and develop concepts using technologies including digital print, digital embroidery and smart textiles.
+Discover the disciplines of fashion design and traditional craftsmanship by making garments, accessories and other fashion products.
+Translate your ideas from 2D to 3D by building your pattern cutting skills throughout the course.

-As you progress, you can specialise in fashion design, textile design or fashion futures.
-This will enable you to develop your strengths and identify a career path that suits your ambitions.
+Specialise in fashion design, textile design or fashion futures, allowing you to develop your strengths and identify a career path that suits your ambitions.

 Watch: The learning and teaching experience